 Touch Bionics (Livingston, Scotland)

-Touch Bionics is a spin-off from the Scottish National Health Service and it became a stand-alone business in 2003.
-Its 2014 i-limb was hailed as the world's most advanced prosthetic hand, and this prosthetic is a pop star: Touch Bionics supplied a prosthetic hand for the Scream & Shout video by Will.i.am and Britney Spears, and it's also been seen on fashion catwalks and in advertising campaigns welcoming visitors to Scotland.
+A spin-off from the Scottish National Health Service, Touch Bionics became a standalone business in 2003.
+Its 2014 i-limb was hailed as the world's most advanced prosthetic hand at the time, and is something of an advanced appendage pop star: Touch Bionics supplied a prosthetic hand for the Scream & Shout video by Will.i.am and Britney Spears, and it's also been seen on fashion catwalks and in advertising campaigns welcoming visitors to Scotland.

-Last month an even better version of the i-limb was released.
+More recently, an even better version of the i-limb has been released.
 The i-limb quantum is faster, stronger, smaller and can change grip style with simple gestures.
-It's also programmable via an iPhone app for doctors and users, and can use 'chip grips', which are little Bluetooth sensors you can place on parts of a home or office to automatically adjust the i-limb's grip - for example to better grip a tap.
+Like any gadget worth its weight, it's also programmable via an iPhone app for doctors and users, and can use 'chip grips', which are little Bluetooth sensors you can place on parts of a home or office to automatically adjust the i-limb's grip - for example to better grip a tap.

 The technology may be cutting edge, but Touch Bionics has a very long history; its technology started its development back in 1963 at the Princess Margaret Rose Hospital in Edinburgh.
 Today, the city boasts the Edinburgh Robotics Centre, a joint venture between two of the city's universities to drive robotic and bionic research and development.

 The ReWalk Personal System is a wearable robotic exoskeleton that can enable people with spinal cord injuries and conditions such as Spina Bifida to stand, walk, turn and even climb stairs.
 With more than half a dozen versions having been rolled out, it's a take on the ReWalk Rehabilitation exoskeleton, which is designed for clinical use and which helped paralysed British woman Claire Lomas become the first person to finish a marathon using a bionic suit in 2012.